Failed to find minimum_should_match field ” + minimumShouldMatchField + ” – How to solve this Elasticsearch error

 Log Context

-Log “failed to find minimum_should_match field [” + minimumShouldMatchField + “]”classname is TermsSetQueryBuilder.java We extracted the following from Elasticsearch source code for those seeking an in-depth context :
+Log “failed to find minimum_should_match field [” + minimumShouldMatchField + “]” class name is TermsSetQueryBuilder.java.
+We extracted the following from Elasticsearch source code for those seeking an in-depth context :

-private LongValuesSource createValuesSource(QueryShardContext context) {
+private LongValuesSource createValuesSource(SearchExecutionContext context) {

 LongValuesSource longValuesSource;